alivexd/Nitro-Generator-Checker/README.md

 - File opens and then closes (Dont know how to run py files)
 - Go watch a tutorial on youtube about how to run py files
 - If you still face similar problems then run the code on replit (it is way easier on repl)

-## Live Update - It Works In 2024
-- It is working efficiently in 2024, Feel free to dm me if you face problems not mentioned above

 ## Support 🖐
 In case of bug just add me **Alive#1100**